-The purpose of the application essay is to demonstrate to the FNP Admissions Committee your understanding of the family nurse practitioner role, justifications for the family nurse practitioner role in delivering high-quality and cost-effective healthcare, and how the WGU FNP program might prepare you to meet the healthcare needs of your local community or population of interest.
+The purpose of the application essay is to demonstrate to the FNP Admissions Committee your understanding of the family nurse practitioner role, justifications for the family nurse practitioner role in delivering high-quality and cost-effective healthcare, and how the WGU FNP programs might prepare you to meet the healthcare needs of your local community or population of interest.
 This is an opportunity for you to communicate directly with the admissions committee, highlighting how your life and professional experiences have prepared you for the transition from the role of Registered Nurse to Family Nurse Practitioner.

 Select at least two (2) academic resources (articles/online literature) that describe the health, social, and economic benefits related to nurse practitioner practice in the United States.
 Note: All sources are critically reviewed, documented, and formatted following standard practices of the field (APA 7th Edition) and are within a 5-year time frame of the application date.

-Use the information from your sources and your own personal and professional preparation to answer the following questions in your application essay for the WGU FNP program:
+Use the information from your sources and your own personal and professional preparation to answer the following questions in your application essay for the WGU FNP programs:

-- How have your life and professional experiences prepared you for the WGU FNP program?
+- How have your life and professional experiences prepared you for this WGU FNP program?

-- How can the WGU FNP program prepare you to deliver healthcare to the community in which you live?
+- How can this WGU FNP program prepare you to deliver healthcare to the community in which you live?

 - How can your future clinical practice as an FNP affect the quality and cost of care for patients and their families?

 As you answer the questions above, we will examine your application essay to ensure your writing meets the following criteria:

 - Writing directly addresses all four application essay questions.

 - Writing is clear and appropriate for the purpose of the assignment.